 For application guidelines and materials, see Admissions.

 This program consists of two 2-year sequences.
 During Years One and Two students complete coursework including 19 credits of architectural prerequisites and 71 credits satisfying the UW’s General Education Requirements.
 These include coursework in the visual, literary and performing arts, math, science, the social sciences, and other knowledge areas.
-The intent of these first two years is to have students build their skills in communication and critical thinking, gain broad exposure to other disciplines in order to make more informed academic and career decisions, and to provide the broad academic foundation essential to successful study in architecture.
+In the first two years, students build their skills in visual literacy, visual and verbal communication, and critical thinking; they also gain broad exposure to allied disciplines in the built environment in order to make more informed academic and career decisions, and to provide the broad academic foundation essential to successful study in architecture.

-Download a PDF of the Bachelor of Arts in Architectural Design Curriculum.
+Download a PDF of the BA Arch Design curriculum template.